 3. Putting The Boat Fenders

 Putting fenders is to prevent any damage to your boat while docking.
 To keep it from getting gunked up, place your fenders a few inches above the surface of the water.
 You need two fenders to secure where it is place.
 One is for the widest point of the hull, and the other one is near the stern.
 Make sure that the fender is stringently tied around to your boat not to remove it quickly.
+And for a professional boat shipping service, visit the given link.

 4. Get The Lines Ready